-On this page we have arranged and added teachings, meditations, and other resources based around Jewish holidays.
-Enjoy, and please give us
+On this page we have arranged and added teachings, meditations, suggestions for home rituals, and other resources for the Jewish holidays.
+Enjoy, and happy holidays!
+We welcome your

 Rosh Hashanah and Yom Kippur

 Quotations & Commentary on Awakening

 Teshuvah, Tefilah, Tzedakah: Repentance, Prayer, and Righteous Giving

 Source Texts from our audio CD Transformation Now: Texts on Teshuvah